 FOB (Free On Board)

 One of the most commonly used-and misused-terms, FOB means that the shipper/seller uses his freight forwarder to move the merchandise to the port or designated point of origin.
-Though frequently used to describe inland movement of cargo, FOB specifically refers to ocean or inland waterway transportation of goods.
+Though frequently used to describe an inland movement of cargo, FOB specifically refers to ocean or inland waterway transportation of goods.
 “Delivery” is accomplished when the shipper/seller releases the goods to the buyer’s forwarder.
 The buyer’s responsibility for insurance and transportation begins at the same moment.

 FCA (Free Carrier)